-Nearly two decades later, my dreams have come true: I’ve lived and worked in two countries aside from my own and had the privilege to travel to and meet people from many more.
-I increasingly feel more at “home” in communities of similarly unmoored wanderers than in any one place.
-But although moving around so much has been exciting and fascinating, it also means that no matter where I am, I’m always a little bit homesick.
-That’s a fair price to pay, and I wouldn’t trade my meandering experience for a straighter path.
+Two decades on, my dreams have come true: I’ve lived and worked in two foreign countries and had the great luck to travel to and meet people from many more.
+I sometimes think I feel more at “home” in communities of similarly unmoored wanderers than I do in any one place.
+Although moving around so much has been exciting and fascinating, it also means that I’m always a little bit homesick no matter where I am.
+It’s a fair price to pay, and I wouldn’t trade my meandering experience for a straighter path.

-I recognize how incredibly lucky I am to have been able to wander voluntarily and safely.
+I recognize how incredibly privileged I am to have been able to wander voluntarily and safely.

-It’s my belief that responsible, open-minded travel bridges lives and can enrich the perspective of both guest and host.
-I also think that you can be a wanderer even if you take very infrequent or short trips – that wandering is more of an attitude than a quota to be filled, and a more accessible pastime than it might seem.
+It’s my belief that responsible, respectful, open-minded travel bridges lives and can enrich the perspective of both guest and host.
+I also think that someone can be a wanderer even if they take very infrequent or short trips.
+Wandering is more of an attitude than a quota to be filled, and a more accessible pastime than it might seem.

-“Transient Local” is both my current identity and my travel philosophy.
-I try to be unassuming and adaptable while traveling, the best way to absorb a place and feel a little like a local everywhere.
+“Transient Local” is a kind of identity and travel philosophy.
+I try to be unassuming and adaptable while traveling: it’s the best way to absorb a place and feel a little like a local everywhere.
 Working as a foreigner essentially feels (and often is) temporary, transient.
 By starting this blog*, I wanted to connect with other travelers, of both the active and armchair variety, and to enjoy a casual creative outlet.
 Check out my Instagram for my latest views, and feel free to get in touch and share thoughts and tips!

 By the way, I don’t usually go back to update these posts, so obviously information in them will become increasingly out-of-date…